The Contest Overview

 Dorothea Orem Self-Care Nursing Theory

 The self-care prerequisites are basically categorized in three main areas.
 The universal self-care requisites that comprises of the needs every one else have such as food, rest, activity as well as risk prevention (Orem, & Taylor, 2003).
 The second requisite is the developmental self-care.
 The developmental self-care requisite is further divided into two categories.
 The maturation requisite advances the patient to the next level of development.
 The situational requisite protects the patient from detrimental effects during his development.
 The third requisite category is the health deviation.
-These are the requirements that normally arise depending on the patients conditions.
+These are the requirements that normally arise depending on the patient’s condition.
 In case these requisites are not met, the patient suffers a self-care deficit.
 In such circumstances, nurses are anticipated to make available supportive modalities which in most cases are either entire or incomplete reparation.

 One of the major advantages of this theory is that it can be used in various nursing circumstances and with a variety of patients (Kim, & Kollak, 2006).
-It has general principle and concepts that makes it simple and applicable in many nursing set ups.
+It has general principle and concepts that make it simple and applicable in many nursing set ups.
 According to the theory, nurses and patients ensure that the main goals of providing care are attained while at the same time take care of themselves for quicker recovery.

-The judge’s overview of the contestant
+The Judge’s Overview of the Contestant

 Dr. Carol Wilson